mkatanski/AddressDetectionWidget/README.md

 Options
 ------------

-You can change widget settings by passing them as a JavaScript Object during initialization.
+You can change widget settings by passing them as an JavaScript Object during initialization.
 Below is the list of options with their default values.

 ```JS
 defaultOptions = {